JavaTMP/JavaTMP/docs/pages/accounting/javatmp-accounting-system.md

     accepting sales orders, drafting sales invoices with proper taxation, dispatch/Shipment of material or service, tracking pending sales order.
     All these sales transactions are managed by sales module of ERP.
 CRM module can take help of Sales module for future opportunity creation & lead generation.
-- Purchase Module
+- Purchase Module.
     purchase modules take care of all the processes that are part of procurement of items or raw materials that are required for organization.
     Purchase module consist of functionalities like supplier/vendor listing, supplier & item linking, sending quotation request to vendors, receiving & recording quotations, analysis of quotations, preparing purchase orders, tracking the purchase items, preparing GRNs (Good Receipt Notes) & updating stocks & various reports.
     Purchase module is integrated with Inventory module and Engineering/production module for updating of stocks.
-- Finance & Accounting Module
+- Finance & Accounting Module.
     Whole inflow & outflow of money/capital is managed by finance module.
     This module keeps track of all account related transactions like expenditures, Balance  sheet, account ledgers, budgeting, bank statements ,payment receipts, tax management etc. Financial reporting is easy task for this module of ERP.
     Any Financial data that is required for running business is available on one click in Finance module. an ERP solution’s financial management module is its most important module, because money is used in every department (obviously), and therefore financial data from every department ends up in the module.
-- Customer Relationship Management(CRM)
+- Customer Relationship Management(CRM).
     CRM department is helps to boost the sales performance through better customer service & establishing the healthy relationship with customers.
 All the stored details of customer is available in CRM module.
     CRM module helps to manage & track detailed information of the customer like communication history ,calls, meetings,